-Posted in Christian-Jewish Issues, Litvak Affairs, Museums, News & Views, Politics of Memory
+Posted in Christian-Jewish Issues, Latvia, Litvak Affairs, Museums, News & Views, Politics of Memory

 Tagged Antisemitism in Latvia, Holocaust in Latvia, Holocaust remembrance in Latvia, Museum of Riga Ghetto & Latvian Holocaust, Rabbi Menachem Barkan, Riga Ghetto, Riga Holocaust Museum, Shamir Association (Riga)